jsh58/Genrich/README.md

 ```
   -s  <float>      Keep sec alns with AS >= bestAS - <float> (def.
 0)
 ```
-* Genrich analyzes all secondary alignments, but, by default, it keeps only the alignments whose [scores](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml#scores-higher-more-similar) are equal to the best score for the read/fragment.
+* Genrich considers all secondary alignments, but, by default, it keeps only the alignments whose [scores](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml#scores-higher-more-similar) are equal to the best score for the read/fragment.
 Setting a value such as `-s 20` causes Genrich also to keep secondary alignments whose scores are within 20 of the best.
 * The SAM/BAM should have alignment scores under the extra field `AS`.
 If not, all alignments are considered equivalent.
 * Each of the `N` alignments for a read/fragment is counted as `1/N` for the pileup.
-* As described [above](#multimap), a maximum of 10 alignments per read is analyzed.
-Reads with more than 10 alignments within the `-s` threshold are subsampled based on the best alignment scores; in the case of ties, alignments appearing first in the SAM/BAM are favored.
+* To avoid excessive memory usage and the imprecision inherent in floating-point values, a maximum of 10 alignments per read/fragment are analyzed by Genrich.
+Reads/fragments with more than 10 alignments within the `-s` threshold are subsampled based on the best alignment scores; in the case of ties, alignments appearing first in the SAM/BAM are favored.
 * The alignment score for a fragment (pair of reads) is equal to the sum of the reads' individual scores.
 * Properly paired alignments take precedence over unpaired alignments, regardless of the alignment scores.
+* As stated [above](#multimap) [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml) reports secondary alignments in [`-k <int>` mode](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml#k-mode-search-for-one-or-more-alignments-report-each) or [`-a` mode](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml#a-mode-search-for-and-report-all-alignments).
+Note that a [software bug](https://github.com/BenLangmead/bowtie2/issues/202) causes errors with some secondary alignments that Bowtie2 reports; perhaps it will be fixed at some point.
+The short read aligner [BWA](http://bio-bwa.sourceforge.net/bwa.shtml) does not report secondary alignments.
 <br><br>

 ### Unpaired alignments<a name="unpaired"></a>